2bits-web/4degrees/content/_index.md

   Request Processing
 {{</mermaid>}}

 Don't discard the above categorization because you don't see performance anywhere.
 In my opinion, performance is a cross-cutting issue present in each degree separately and across the whole system.
+In addition, the above 4 degrees can also be utilized to explain subsystems or components of data storage systems.

 ## Things to remember